-“Everything” is search engine that locates files and folders by filename instantly for Windows.
+“Everything” is a search engine that locates files and folders by filename instantly for Windows.
 Unlike Windows search “Everything” initially displays every file and folder on your computer (hence the name “Everything”).
 You type in a search filter to limit what files and folders are displayed.

 grepWin is a simple search and replace tool which can use regular expressions to do its job.
-This allows to do much more powerful searches and replaces.
+This allows us to do much more powerful searches and replacements.
 The software adds an input to the shell context menu to look for the chosen folders, effortlessly.
 Once the software is launched, it lets you customize the search function or restoration feature in multiple methods.

 Finding files that other search engines miss.
 Agent Ransack is a free software program for finding files on your PC or network drives.
-It is a ‘lite’ version of FileLocator Pro and is a free for both personal and commercial use.
+It is a ‘lite’ version of FileLocator Pro and is free for both personal and commercial use.

 - Immediate results – Found text is shown with highlighted keywords so you don’t need to waste time opening each file looking for the right information.